tarpetos/EE2-music-changer/README.md

 ## Features

 - **Music Replacement**: Replace in-game music with custom audio files.
-- **Path Management**: Automatically find paths for various directories related to the game and custom music.
+- **Path Management**: Automatically find paths for directories related to the game and custom music.
 - **Music Compression**: Has functions to compress MP3 files to make it smaller.

 ## How to Use